dshanke/cv-shanke/cv/index.md

   deployment, Continuous improvement of process via Automation thereby Reducing time to market.

-- The System development stacks comprises of wide variety of languages such as Java, Ruby (for infrastructure automation), Python and Shell Scripting.
+- The System development stacks comprise of wide variety of languages such as Java, Ruby (for infrastructure automation), Python and Shell Scripting.